 For example, if you grow sun-loving vegetables in the shade, mildew problems are often more severe.

 Healthy plants are less vulnerable to pests.
-Stress-free plants have their pest defences which more often than not allow them to see off pests without help.
+Stress-free plants have their own pest defences which more often than not allow them see off pests without help.

 Use physical barriers

 Install physical barriers to separate the pests and plants.
 Insect mesh or floating row covers will stop any pest from getting near your hard-won crops.
 Cover pest-susceptible plants with floating row covers.

 Allow covers to rest on the plants or support them on hoops.
 Secure them around the edges so pests can’t gain access by just walking in at soil level.
 Make sure there’s plenty of slack in the cover and pin the sides to the ground to keep sneaky pests from crawling under the edges.

 Covers are a great solution for caterpillar-prone brassicas and for barring entry to the likes of carrot fly, aphids and squash bugs.
 Remove the row cover when the plants come into flower to allow access to pollinators.

 Inter-plant crops with one another to increase diversity in your garden.
 This confuses passing pests because they will find it harder to attack their preferred crop.